St David's Marist, Inanda: Uniform

 Students wear a navy blue blazer with vertical gold stripes and a navy blue tie with diagonal gold stripes.
 The Marist Monogram (an intertwined "A.M." for "Ave Maria") appears on the pocket of the blazer.
 A "Half Colours" tie is awarded to students excelling in academics or any of the school's sports, cultural, or service activities.
-The tie is solid navy blue with the school crest and the name of the sport or area in which they have excelled.
-It is worn instead of the standard school tie.
-Similar ties are worn by the School Prefects.
 "Full Colours" are awarded to individuals who distinguish themselves as being one of the best in their sport or other disciplines.
-Students who have been awarded their full colours wear the scroll on their school blazer underneath the pocket.

-The highest honour that can be given to a student is the "Honours Blazer".
-There are two ways to gain this award, namely General Honours and Specific Honours.
-A student needs full colours in three of the five categories (Sport, Academics, Service, Cultural and Leadership) to be awarded General Honours.
-Specific Honours is awarded for unusual excellence in one specific field, for example national or provincial representation in a sport.
-The blazer is automatically awarded to the Head Prefect each year.
-It is light and royal blue with gold stripes, and has the school's crest on the pocket.

 Hierarchy and student structures

 The Matrics (grade 12) constitute the leadership body of the school, known as the Matric Leadership Group.
 Between twelve and fourteen grade 11 boys are elected by the school in October to constitute the Prefect body for the following year.
 They take over the leadership of the school in mid-October when the Matrics commence their study leave.
-Three weeks later, at Prize-Giving, a Head Prefect and Deputy Head Prefect are announced.
-Matrics who are not prefects can be elected into positions of heads of portfolio within their houses.
-Portfolios include Sport, Cultural, Spirit, Academic, Environment, Public Relations, Mentor and House Secretary.
-There are also positions as Grade Co-ordinators.
-Matrics who demonstrate leadership qualities during their Matric year are eligible to be awarded a Leadership Scroll.

 Sporting tradition

 Students participate in summer and winter sports, teams are arranged according to age groups (Under 14, 15, 16 and Open) to compete against other schools.
 The primary sports in the high school are rugby union, cricket, soccer, swimming, waterpolo and hockey.
 In winter, the school fields about 15 rugby teams and 13 hockey teams every week.
 The school also has tennis, canoeing, cross country and basketball.
-The school colours are navy blue and gold, but it is a tradition that first teams wear black and gold.

 The sports that are offered in the school are: